MontyHucknall/reposite/_posts/The 2024 general election_ Is Britain turning a corner or going around a roundabout.md

+﻿---
+title: The July 2024 General Election
+date: 2024-06-22 7:00
+categories: [Article]
+tags: [Politics, Economics, UK]

+---

-﻿## ( work in progress preview ) The 2024 general election: Is Britain turning a corner or going around a roundabout?
+## ( work in progress preview ) The 2024 general election: Is Britain turning a corner or going around a roundabout?

 **By Monty**